-- Challenges based on bias shall be submitted in writing to the Associate Dean for Academic Affairs who shall forward the challenge directly to the Academic Standards Committee.
-The Committee shall allow the faculty member involved to provide a written response and shall conduct any investigation it deems necessary.
-If the faculty member involved is a member of the Committee, the faculty member shall be recused from participating in the deliberations. - c.
-Arbitrary and Capricious Grading - i.
-A grade challenge made on the basis of an allegation of arbitrary and capricious grading must be submitted in writing to the Associate Dean for Academic Affairs who shall forward the challenge directly to the Academic Standards Committee. - ii.
+- c.
+Arbitrary and Capricious Grading - A grade challenge made on the basis of an allegation of arbitrary and capricious grading must be submitted in writing to the Associate Dean for Academic Affairs who shall forward the challenge directly to the Academic Standards Committee. - ii.
 The Committee shall allow the faculty member involved to provide a written response and shall conduct any investigation it deems necessary.
 If the faculty member involved is a member of the Committee, the faculty member shall be recused from participating in the deliberations.